Wytamma/GISAIDR/README.md

 ## Dev guide

-1. Go to the custom selection interface on https://www.epicov.org/epi3/frontend (Downloads > Genomic epidemiology > Custom Selection).
+1. Go to the search interface on https://www.epicov.org/epi3/frontend (EpiCoV > Seach).
 2. Right click on the feature you want to add (e.g. the `complete` checkbox) and inspect the source code.
 3. Find the `ceid` for this element (`<div id="ce_qxos9a_bi">`) e.g. `ce_qxos9a_bi`
 4. Find the the value of the checkbox element (`<input class="sys-event-hook" name="ce_qxos9a_bi_name" style="vertical-align: middle;" type="checkbox" value="complete">`) e.g. `complete`.